The treewidth and pathwidth of graph unions: Introduction

-Of particular relevance to our work is the study of Enright, Meeks, and Ryan \cite{EMR17}, who investigate whether desirable structural properties of the individual layers translate into good algorithmic behaviour of the whole multilayer network.
-They show that when the layers are combined adversarially, good properties of individual layers are lost (unless the structure of the layers is severely restricted to begin with).
-An immediate follow-up question is what happens when the layers are not combined adversarially; what if, say, they are combined randomly?
-As demonstrated in \cite{EMPS21}, even this is not good enough: with high probability, the desirable properties are lost.
-More specifically, Enright et al.\ \cite{EMPS21} considered treewidth as a measure of well-behavedness.
-They showed that if two very simple layers each consisting of an $n$-vertex path are combined randomly, then the treewidth of the resulting network grows with $n$ with high probability.

-The results of these works naturally raise the following question: since neither an adversarial, nor a random combination of layers preserves good properties, can we do better if we are free to choose how the layers are combined?
-Theorem \ref{thm:main} can be seen as an instance of this investigation: when restricting ourselves to two simple layers, each being a tree, it is impossible to achieve bounded treewidth on the whole network, even when attempting to minimise it.

-The paper is organised as follows.
+The rest of paper is organised as follows.
+In Section \ref{sec:prelim}, we introduce some standard preliminaries.
+In Section \ref{sec:counterexample}, we prove that there are pairs of trees that cannot be glued into a graph of small treewidth.
 In Section \ref{sec:positive}, we show that certain graphs of bounded treewidth can be glued into a graph of bounded treewidth.
-In Section \ref{sec:counterexample}, we prove that there are pairs of trees that cannot be glued into a graph of small treewidth.
 In Section \ref{sec:conclusion}, we conclude the paper with some open questions.